 Nancy Walnes is a watercolor artist who specializes in landscapes and architectural subjects.
 Following in her mother's footsteps, her love of art started at a young age but in later years she discovered a a passion for watercolor because of its transparency, versatility, and the inherent flow of the medium that she says can sometimes result in "magic".
-Over the past 20 years, she has studied with some of the top watercolorists in the country such as Gwen Bragg, Carolyn Grosse Gawarecki, Michael Bailey, Skip Lawrence, Ralph Smith, Bill Vrscack and Jeannie McGuire.
+Over the past 30 years, she has studied with some of the top watercolorists in the country such as Gwen Bragg, Carolyn Grosse Gawarecki, Michael Bailey, Skip Lawrence, Ralph Smith, and Bill Vrscack.

 Her strong, vibrant watercolors, have won numerous awards and honors and she has been juried into shows that include the annual Virginia Watercolor Society (she is a Signature Member), the Georgia Watercolor Society, the Central Virginia Watercolor Guild show, and the Torpedo Factory Art Center in Alexandria; she is also a member of the Potomac Valley Watercolorists Society.
 In addition, she has exhibited her work at the Green Spring Gardens Park in Alexandria, Sibley Memorial Hospital, and Pearmund Cellar Winery in Broad Run, VA.
 Nancy moved to Beaufort, SC, in August of 2015.